Premium Financing Life Insurance

 Premium Financing Companies

-Life insurance financing companies are usually more flexible and give you a choice of trust company, or allow you to use an existing trust arrangement.
+Life insurance financing companies are usually more flexible and give you a choice of a trust company, or allow you to use an existing trust arrangement.

 There are some costs to consider when taking a premium finance loan from a private bank.
 These costs, as well as your loan terms, should be compared to those of a premium finance company.

 For example, an insurance premium finance company does not usually require you to give a personal guarantee.
 They don’t often ask you to manage assets in return for a loan.
 You can also decide which trust company to use to buy and hold your policy.

 What Types of Life Insurance Premium Finance Loans are Available?

 There are different types of life insurance financing loans available – typically variable-rate and fixed-rate credit facilities.
 The most common type of premium financing loan for life insurance offered is a variable rate loan.

 The variable rate loan has two parts – the margin charged by the lender and the interest rate reference rate.